PayEx/PayEx.Development.Guidelines/git-commit-good-practice.md

 # Git Commit Good Practice

-The following document is based on experience doing code development, bug troubleshooting and code review across a number of projects using Git, including libvirt, QEMU and OpenStack Nova.
-Examination of other open source projects such as the Kernel, CoreUtils, GNULIB and more suggested they all follow a fairly common practice.
-It is motivated by a desire to improve the quality of the Nova Git history.
+The following document is a fork of [OpenStack's Git Commit Good Practice][openstack-gcm], rewritten to suit PayEx needs.
+It is based on experience doing code development, bug troubleshooting and code review across a number of projects using Git.
+Examination of other open source projects suggested they all follow a fairly common practice.
+It is motivated by a desire to improve the quality of the Git history in any repository.
 Quality is a hard term to define in computing; one person's "Thing of Beauty" is another's "Evil Hack".
-We can, however, come up with some general guidelines for what to do, or conversely what not to do, when publishing Git commits for merge with a project, in this case, OpenStack.
+We can, however, come up with some general guidelines for what to do, or conversely what not to do, when publishing Git commits for merge with a project.

-This topic can be split into two areas of concern
+This topic can be split into two areas of concern:

 1. The structured set/split of the code changes
 2. The information provided in the commit message

 ## Executive Summary

 The points and examples that will be raised in this document ought to clearly demonstrate the value in splitting up changes into a sequence of individual commits, and the importance in writing good commit messages to go along with them.
-If these guidelines were widely applied it would result in a significant improvement in the quality of the OpenStack Git history.
-Both a carrot & stick will be required to effect changes.
-This document intends to be the carrot by alerting people to the benefits, while anyone doing Gerrit code review can act as the stick ;-P
+If these guidelines were widely applied it would result in a significant improvement in the quality of the  Git history.
+Both a carrot and a stick will be required to effect changes.
+This document intends to be the carrot by alerting people to the benefits, while for anyone doing  code reviews, it can act as the stick.

-In other words, when reviewing a change in Gerrit, do not simply look at the correctness of the code.
+In other words, when reviewing a change, do not simply look at the correctness of the code.
 Review the commit message itself and request improvements to its content.
 Look out for commits which are mixing multiple logical changes and require the submitter to split them into separate commits.
 Ensure whitespace changes are not mixed in with functional changes.
 Ensure no-op code refactoring is done separately from functional changes.
 And so on.

-It might be mentioned that Gerrit's handling of patch series is not entirely perfect.
-This is not a valid reason to avoid creating patch series.
-The tools being used should be subservient to developers needs, and since they are open source they can be fixed / improved.
 Software source code is "read mostly, write occassionally" and thus the most important criteria is to improve the long term maintainability by the large pool of developers in the community, and not to sacrifice too much for the sake of the single author who may never touch the code again.

-And now the long detailed guidelines & examples of good & bad practice
+And now the long detailed guidelines and examples of good and bad practice.

 ## Structural split of changes
 The cardinal rule for creating good commits is to ensure there is only one "logical change" per commit.
 There are many reasons why this is an important rule:

-- The smaller the amount of code being changed, the quicker & easier it is to review & identify potential flaws.
+- The smaller the amount of code being changed, the quicker and easier it is to review and identify potential flaws.
 - If a change is found to be flawed later, it may be necessary to revert the broken commit.
 This is much easier to do if there are not other unrelated code changes entangled with the original commit.
-- When troubleshooting problems using Git's bisect capability, small well defined changes will aid in isolating exactly where the code problem was introduced.
+- When troubleshooting problems using Git's [bisect][bisect] capability, small well defined changes will aid in isolating exactly where the code problem was introduced.
 - When browsing history using Git annotate/blame, small well defined changes also aid in isolating exactly where & why a piece of code came from.

 ### Things to avoid when creating commits
 With that in mind, there are some commonly encountered examples of bad things to avoid

-- **Mixing whitespace changes with functional code changes.**
+- **Mixing formatting changes with functional code changes.**

-  The whitespace changes will obscure the important functional changes, making it harder for a reviewer to correctly determine whether the change is correct.
+  The formatting (code style, whitespace, etc.) changes will obscure the important functional changes, making it harder for a reviewer to correctly determine whether the change is correct.

-  ***Solution***: Create 2 commits, one with the whitespace changes, one with the functional changes.
-Typically the whitespace change would be done first, but that need not be a hard rule.
+  **Solution**: Create 2 commits, one with the formatting changes and one with the functional changes.
+Typically the formatting change would be done first, but that need not be a hard rule.

 - **Mixing two unrelated functional changes.**